SashG91/Rapid-Typing/README.md

 ## Credits
 The Code Institute (CI) template was used to complete this project as linked here [Full template](https://github.com/Code-Institute-Org/gitpod-full-template)
-This game was built with guidance and inspiration from sourcecodester using the folling [link](https://www.sourcecodester.com/javascript/14891/simple-typing-game-using-javascript-free-source-code.html)
+This game was built with guidance and inspiration from sourcecodester using the following [link](https://www.sourcecodester.com/javascript/14891/simple-typing-game-using-javascript-free-source-code.html)

 ### Code
 - To support the coding studied through Code Institute, online web tutorials from w3Schools were also referred to [w3Schools](https://www.w3schools.com/)